misterkedan/vesuna/README.md

 **Reproduce a specific result**
 Once setup with a seed, vesuna.random() will produce floats in sequences that will always be the same with that exact seed.
 It's intended to replace Math.random() for generative applications using many randomized settings, allowing to easily save and restore an unlimited amount of pseudorandom numbers.

 	IMPORTANT !
+	Intended for creative / recreational use.
-	The seeded pseudorandomness is predictable.
+	The seeded pseudorandomness is predictable by nature.
 	It is unsafe for security-sensitive applications.

 # Installation